detelinradev/carpooling/README.md

 ![2019-08-30 (20)](https://user-images.githubusercontent.com/39421427/64017425-40f34980-cb32-11e9-974c-68dfa7bd2097.png)

 You could change all the details for the trip.
-When button `Update trip` is pressed, a form with trip details pop up.
-By simply pressing `update` button ypu can edit the trip.
+When button `Update trip` is pressed, a form with trip details pops up.
+By simply pressing `update` button you can edit the trip.

 ![2019-08-30 (21)](https://user-images.githubusercontent.com/39421427/64017426-40f34980-cb32-11e9-8d94-71b88b28bb40.png)

-Here the trips is updated with the information provided
+Here the trip is updated with the information provided

 ![2019-08-30 (22)](https://user-images.githubusercontent.com/39421427/64017427-40f34980-cb32-11e9-8b0b-a7b1ddcd4d25.png)

-If you chose value that not follow the rules, for example `available seats = 30`, you will receive message that operation is not successfull
+If you chose a value that not follow the rules, for example, `available seats = 30`, you will receive a message that operation is not successful

 ![2019-08-30 (23)](https://user-images.githubusercontent.com/39421427/64017428-40f34980-cb32-11e9-9410-a3cb74ac1a82.png)

-Now once the trip is created we need to sign in with different user and join the trip.
+Now once the trip is created we need to sign in with a different user and join the trip.
-That is how `Search trips` form looks like.
-All fields are optional, if you don't chose any, it will load all trips available.
+That is how the `Search trips` form looks like.
+All fields are optional, if you don't choose any, it will load all the trips available.
 Almost all the fields are predefined, so we could rely on the user's input validity

 ![2019-08-30 (24)](https://user-images.githubusercontent.com/39421427/64017429-418be000-cb32-11e9-8434-10956276e313.png)